popeadam/Kometa/docs/defaults/guide.md

 ## Configurations

-To run a default Kometa Collection or Overlay file you can simply add it to your `collection_files` (For Collection Files) or `overlay_files` (For Overlay Files) using `default` like so:
+To run a default Kometa Collection or Overlay File you can simply add it to your `collection_files` (For Collection Files) or `overlay_files` (For Overlay Files) using `default` like so:

 ```yaml